2600BottlesOnTheWall/MyGallery/README.md

 # My Slider Gallery Wordpress Plugin

-MyGallery is a wordpress plugin that allows you to create a slider gallery anywhere in your post.
+My Slide Gallery is a wordpress plugin that allows you to create a slider gallery anywhere in your post.
 You will use the standard wordpress interface to create a slider gallery, so the process should not cause difficulties.

 This plugin is built using the latest technical features of wordpress and php.
 That`s why,this plugin is required:
 *   php> = 7